 The night air’s breezy with an impending storm.
 The weather forecasters have been warning us all week.
 Gonna have a wet weekend, folks.
 Better move those cookouts indoors.
 I shrug out of my chef’s jacket and fold it over my arm.
 “How was soccer?”
 I ask Theo.

-Carla Buckley is the author of The Good Goodbye, The Deepest Secret, Invisible, and The Things That Keep Us Here, which was nominated for a Thriller Award as a best first novel and the Ohioana Book Award for fiction.
+Carla Buckley is the author of The Good Goodbye, The Deepest Secret, Invisible, and The Things That Keep Us Here, which was nominated for a Thriller Award for best first novel and for the Ohioana Book Award for fiction.
 She is a graduate of Oberlin College and the Wharton School of Business, and lives in Chapel Hill, North Carolina, with her husband and three children.
 She is currently at work on her next novel, The Reluctant Mother.